mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

 correctly even on another machine with a different architecture.
 The format is designed to be as simple as possible while achieving its limited goals.
-The implementation is intended to be pure Python and distributed as part of the main numpy package.
+The implementation is intended to be pure Python and distributed as part of the main numpy_demo package.

 Rationale